 Hoping to achieve success in Hollywood, a young aspiring screenwriter allows others to exploit her.
 She goes through affair after sordid affair in her attempt to write her own screenplay and have it produced.

-Jerilee Randall, a simple schoolgirl living in San Fernando, dreams of becoming a famous writer.
-While at a party, she meets the son of a famous screenwriter.
-The son invites her over to his house; she accepts.
-They drive away with some other people, and that night, she is assaulted by one of the son's friends with a garden hose.
-The "friend" is interrupted in his assault by screenwriter Walter Thornton, who arrives in time to save her from an even more disgusting fate.
-Walter's rescue of Jerilee begins a friendship between the two, and before you know it, the two fall in love.
-They marry.
+Jerilee Randall, a simple schoolgirl living in the San Fernando Valley, dreams of becoming a famous screenwriter.
+She meets the son of a famous screenwriter at a party and accepts his invitation to come to his house.
+They drive away with some other people, and that night one of his friends assaults her with a garden hose.
+The attack is interrupted--just in time--by screenwriter Walter Thornton.
+Jerilee and Walter become friends, then fall in love and marry.
 Their marriage falls apart when Jerilee's script rewrites actually improve one of Walter's screenplays and he feels one-upped.
-Jerilee then goes through affair after sordid affair in her attempt to write her own screenplay and get it produced.Written by
+Jerilee then tries to write her own screenplay and have it produced, which ends up involving her in endless sordid affairs.Written by

 Chris Holland <email@example.com>